Muscadelle Grape Variety: Steady as She Goes

 That said, it is impossible to say when sweet wine production became embedded into the traditions of southwest France.
 The Sauternes region remains the most famous of the region’s dessert wine appellations – some viticulturists believe that growers started to encourage the botrytis mold in the 1600s.
 They refer to a written document that references a famous court case in 1666: tenants of Chateau d’Yquem were criticized for jumping the gun and picking their grapes before botrytis had a chance to spread.
 This, they argue, is surely all the evidence we need.
 Other experts, however, believe that farmers in the 17th century may not have been able to differentiate between noble rot and the destructive grey rot that plagues inclement regions.

 Nevertheless, most historians are certain that Sauternes was renowned as a sweet wine producer by the early 1800s.
 The aristocracy of Europe were willing to pay exorbitant sums (far greater than the prices paid for Chateau Lafite) for legendary estates like Chateau d’Yquem.
 The Russian Tsar Alexander II was a devotee; he famously paid a small fortune for the much-feted 1847 vintage of Yquem.
 Muscadelle, always in the background, was still an important part of this evolving story, contributing finesse and complexity to the cuvées of this iconic First Growth.
-Sauternes was included in the seminal 1855 classification is a testament to how highly regarded these wines had become.
+Sauternes was included in the seminal 1855 classification, which is a testament to how highly regarded these wines had become.

 chateau-d-yquem-in-sauternes